-Terms of Office of Directors of GSL Holdings
+Number and Terms of Office of Directors

-GSL Holdings' board of directors is divided into three classes with only one class of directors being elected in each year and each class serving a three-year term.
-The term of office of the first class of directors, consisting of Mr. Morel and Mr. Pribor, expires at the first annual meeting of stockholders.
-The term of office of the second class of directors, consisting of Mr. Boyd and Mr. Frew, expires at the second annual meeting of stockholders.
+Marathon's board of directors is divided into three classes with only one class of directors being elected in each year and each class serving a three-year term.
+The term of office of the first class of directors, consisting of Mr. Aron, expires at the first annual meeting of stockholders.
+The term of office of the second class of directors, consisting of Messrs.
+Simon and Sheft, expires at the second annual meeting of stockholders.
 The term of office of the third class of directors, consisting of Mr. Gross, expires at the third annual meeting of stockholders.

-Executive Compensation of Marathon Prior to the Merger
+Executive Compensation Prior to the Merger